Skip to Content

 Finally, you can’t go wrong with a tennis bracelet.

-This one “goes” with the necklace above, also in yellow or white gold, in a range of sizes for $17.
+This one “goes” with the necklace above.
+It is also available in yellow or white gold, in a range of sizes for $17.

 Rings